18F/prototype-openfisca-usa-headstart/README.md

 ## Rebuild

-Some changes to the code — for example, adding a new input variable — require re-building the project before they are available to you locally.
+Some changes to the code — for example, adding a new input variable — require re-building the project before they become available to you locally.
 Run:

 ```
 make build